-To historically show that these predictions existed before AD 70, one should first look to where these predictions in detail from the Gospel of Luke.
-The Gospel of Luke was written before Luke’s other work “Acts of the Apostles”, and this is key in knowing if Jesus’s predictions as found in Luke 19:41–44 and 21:5–24 are real.
+To historically show that these predictions existed before AD 70, one should first look at where these predictions in detail from the Gospel of Luke.
+The Gospel of Luke was written before Luke’s other work “Acts of the Apostles,” and this is key to knowing if Jesus’s predictions as found in Luke 19:41–44 and 21:5–24 are real.
 The Gospel of Luke is presented in the first sentence of Acts, which presents a review of Luke’s Gospel (Acts 1:1-4).
 Acts is significant because it concludes with the Apostle Paul under house arrest (Acts 28:30–31) in about AD 60–62 before his death in AD 65–66.
 If Acts was written after 70, then why did Luke not reveal what happened to Paul in trial and even his death?
 If Acts ended with Paul’s death and even Peter’s, then the dating of Acts could have been after the desolation of Jerusalem and the destruction of the Temple, but this is not the case though James’s and Stephen’s deaths are recorded.
-It is very evident that Acts was written before AD 70.
 Acts ends with mentioning Paul’s house arrest lasting two years implying knowledge of Paul’s release and nothing further (28:30).
 Luke does not tell what happened in Paul’s trials in Rome when the rest of the book has covered Paul’s trials in detail.
 The fact that Acts ends without resolution concerning Paul’s trials and without mentioning his death is very important in showing that Acts was written before the destruction of Jerusalem and the Temple, and so the predictions in Luke’s earlier writing of the Gospel of Luke would have been before the event of the destruction of Jerusalem in AD 70.
 Along with all of this, Acts presents an optimistic view of the government of Rome, which would have changed by the Neronian persecution to start in AD 64–65.
 This also helps affirm the existence of Jesus’ predictions prior to the destruction of Jerusalem and the Temple.